HorizenOfficial/HorizenAcademy/_i18n/en/_posts/history/2001-01-01-the-cypherpunk-movement.md

 layout: post
 type: article
 title: "The Cypherpunk Movement"
-description: "The Cypherpunks are a group of computer scientist that want to provide strong encryption to the general public."
+description: "The Horizen Academy is a free educational platform on blockchain technology, cryptocurrency, and privacy.
+In this article, we discuss a group of computer scientists known as The Cypherpunks."
 permalink: /history/the-cypherpunk-movement/
 topic: history
 chapter: "From Cypherpunks to Horizen"